aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ![BP - 16](images/spark-bp-16.png)

-From above, you can see average size in exchange is 2.2 KB which means we can try to reduce "spark.sql.shuffle.partitions".
+From the above screenshot, you can see average size in exchange is 2.2 KB which means we can try to reduce "spark.sql.shuffle.partitions" to increase partition size during exchange (or shuffle).

+Apart from this, if you want to use a tooling for configuration suggestions, consider using [Sparklens and Dr. Elephant](https://aws.amazon.com/blogs/big-data/tune-hadoop-and-spark-performance-with-dr-elephant-and-sparklens-on-amazon-emr/) with Amazon EMR which will provide tuning suggestions based on metrics collected during your job run.

 ## ** BP 5.1.6 -  Use Kryo serializer by registering custom classes especially for Dataset schemas **